-Finally, the calorie and nutrient amounts will vary depending on the products you use.
+Finally, the calorie and nutrient amounts will vary depending on your products.
 This is specifically what I used.
 Click the title link to order.

-- Arbonne Chocolate Vegan Protein that has 20 grams of protein per serving.
+- Arbonne Chocolate Vegan Protein has 20 grams of protein per serving.

 - Silk Unsweetened Almond Milk

 Brownie Batter Overnight Protein Oats

 Want to save recipes?
 Create an account or login & then you can use the “Save Recipe” button when viewing a recipe to save it to your Recipe Box.
 You can access your saved recipes on any device and generate a shopping list for recipes in your collections.Save To Your Recipe Box